linode/docs/docs/platform/longview/longview-app-for-nginx.md

 6. Refresh the Longview Nginx tab in the Linode Manager to verify that it's working now.

- {: .note }
->
+ {{< note >}}
-> If you originally compiled Nginx without the status module, you will need to recompile it with `--with-http_stub_status_module` and all your other settings.
+If you originally compiled Nginx without the status module, you will need to recompile it with `--with-http_stub_status_module` and all your other settings.
 Then go back and try to enable the Longview Nginx App.
+{{< /note >}}

 ### The Nginx Status Page Doesn't Look Right

 More specifically, the error will state `The Nginx status page doesn't look right.
 Check <http://example.com/example> and investigate any redirects for misconfiguration.` This error occurs when Longview is able to reach the status page, but doesn't receive the expected content.

- {: .note }
->
+ {{< note >}}
-> This error occurs when Longview attempts to check the status page, and receives a 200 HTTP response code, but can't scrape the expected status content from the page.
+This error occurs when Longview attempts to check the status page, and receives a 200 HTTP response code, but can't scrape the expected status content from the page.
 That is, the page exists on your Linode, but it doesn't have the right content.
 If, for example, Longview was to check your website's home page, you would get this error.
+{{< /note >}}

 To resolve this issue, follow these steps: